 Two Professions do not use the tables.
 Elementalists are a very localized subgroup: the shaman-priests of Thuland and Mercania.3 They are a class unto themselves.
-A few foreigners may become apprentice to an Elementalist and learn the skills
+A few foreigners may become

 1 Except in some old Selentine cities that actually have a plumbing system.

-2 Called in Cornumbria and Ereworn the filidh.
+2 Called in Cornumbria and Ereworn the 'filidh'.